 Well, that brings me to the next big misconception about iodized salt.
 It doesn't contain real IODINE.
 It contains IODIDE.
 Sorry to type in all caps.
 I promise I'm not yelling.
 But I do want to emphasize this point.

 There are TWO types of iodine, and differences matter a lot for your health.
 We will get to the chemistry stuff in a minute.
 But I love a little history so let's take a stroll back in time and learn why IODIDE how added to salt in the first place.

 The History of Iodized Salt

-Today, the vast majority of Americans get way too much sodium and in forms that don't contain any iodine.
-Excessive sodium intake is connected with a whole range of health problems, including heart attack, stroke, and high blood pressure.
+Today, most Americans get way too much sodium and in forms that don't contain any iodine.
+Excessive sodium intake is associated with a whole range of health problems, including heart attack, stroke, and high blood pressure.
 Cutting back on salt is good for overall health.
 Harvard Health recommends cutting back on salt and getting iodine from other sources instead.
-Iodized salt only provides a fraction of the daily iodine intake and in the form of potassium iodide which is a critical detail to understand.

 Discover the Nutrients You've Been Missing